-- Edmentum for standard grades 6-12. - Edgenuity for students in grades 9-12 with approval. - Odysseyware for students in grades 6-12 with approval. - ExactPath by Edmentum as a computer-adapted, prescriptive course that focuses on the base standard level to identify gaps and remediate instruction. - IXL for both supplemental instruction. - myLexia Learning Suite (Rapid Assessment and PowerUp) for a more extensive reading assessment tool as well as intervention for students with reading challenges. - Prepworks for our junior/senior level SAT preparation course in conjunction with Xello which is our career/college preparation program.
+- Edmentum for standard grades 6-12. - Edgenuity for students in grades 9-12 with approval. - iReady is a computer-adapted, prescriptive course that focuses on the base standard level to identify gaps and remediate instruction. - IXL for both supplemental instruction. - myLexia Learning Suite (Rapid Assessment and PowerUp) for a more extensive reading assessment tool as well as intervention for students with reading challenges. - Prepworks for our junior/senior level SAT preparation course in conjunction with Xello which is our career/college preparation program.